Enric-xX/McLovinMwre/README.md

 ## ⚠️ Disclaimer

 This project is a **proof of concept** for educational purposes only.
 It demonstrates concepts used in cybersecurity training.
 Do not use on systems without explicit authorization.

+Look the behavior at [Triage](https://tria.ge/260808-nbehaadb82/behavioral6)

 ## 📦 Download